Claim: The search for a counterfeiter of one-dollar bills lasted ten years.

 A visit to that apartment settled all questions.
 In it, agents found the printing press, a pile of Eight Eighty's famed dollars, and even a drawerful of misprints.
 They also found Mr. Eight Eighty.

-As to why it took ten years to catch the likeable old codger, it wasn't that the Secret Service was inept in its pursuit of Mr. Eight Eighty, but rather that three factors inherent to the case worked against it, two having to do with Mueller's behavior and one with the denomination of the bill he chose to forge.
+It took ten years to catch the likeable old codger not because the Secret Service was inept in its pursuit of Mr. Eight Eighty, but rather because three factors inherent to the case worked against it, two having to do with Mueller's behavior and one with the denomination of the bill he chose to forge.

 Due to a peculiar turn of ethics, Mueller deliberately did not pass his fake bills at establishments more than once, for the express purpose of limiting the shortfall he caused any one person to no more than a single dollar.
 Instead of bilking the same places time and again, he spread his bogus bucks far and wide, thereby inadvertently avoiding one of the traps the Secret Service usually has going for it.
 Typical counterfeiters carelessly repeat their paperhanging at establishments already visited, and proprietors who have previously been burned by accepting fake bills tend to be far more observant afterwards of the currency handed to them and the people from whose hands it comes.
-Because Eight Eighty didn't retrace his steps, while the proprietors left in his wake were rendered suitably alert to any future finagles, the quarry being hunted never came back into range.
+The proprietors he left in his wake were rendered suitably alert to any future finagles, but because Eight Eighty didn't retrace his steps, the quarry they hunted never came back into their range.

-Also, Mueller was unnaturally frugal in his bilking of others; he never put more of his fake dollars into circulation than he needed to augment his meager earnings to provide himself and his dog enough to live on.
-Typical counterfeiters are greedy, dumping large amounts of bogus cash at locations that are close together within a short span of time, thus greatly increasing the chances that someone so swindled will afterwards remember what they look like.
-For example, a fellow seeking to unload a sizeable wad of phonies may well paper every business establishment along a street, all within the space of one afternoon.
-And, while any one shopkeeper might not remember what the fellow who spent $500 that afterwards turned out to be counterfeit looked like, among a whole street of defrauded businesspeople, at least a few are going to have a very good recollection of the man's appearance.
+Also, Mueller was unnaturally frugal in his bilking of others; he never put more of his fake dollars into circulation than he needed to augment his meager earnings and provide himself and his dog with enough to live on.
+Typical counterfeiters are greedy, dumping large amounts of bogus cash at locations that are close together within a short span of time, thus greatly increasing the chances that someone so swindled will remember what they look like.
+For example, a fellow seeking to unload a sizeable wad of phonies may well paper every business establishment along a street, all within the space of one afternoon; while any one shopkeeper might not remember what the fellow who spent $500 in counterfeit bills looked like, among a whole street of defrauded businesspeople at least a few will likely produce a very good recollection of the man's appearance.

 Mueller was further protected by the denomination of the bill he forged.
-As amply demonstrated by this trailer for the 1950 film Mister 880 that was based on this case, folks pay precious little attention to the small denomination bills passed to them.
+As amply demonstrated by the following trailer for the 1950 film Mister 880 that was based on this case, people pay precious little attention to the small denomination bills passed to them.
 As a general rule of thumb, as the value of the bill increases, so does the amount of scrutiny it is subjected to.
-A dollar bill, therefore, is barely glanced at, if at all.
-(Mister 880 starred Burt Lancaster as the Secret Service agent in charge of the investigation and Edmund Gwenn, now best remembered as the Santa in Miracle on 34th St., as the counterfeiter.)
+A dollar bill, therefore, is barely glanced at, if at all:

 Barbara "dollar daze" Mikkelson